Energy-saving guide for Northern Australia

 Don’t run your air conditioner too cold

-Check outside conditions (you can use a temperature gauge or weather station with an indoor display or alert system) to help decide when to switch off and open up windows, doors and louvres as temperatures cool.
-The next morning, don’t forget to maintain the cool by closing up again, before the outdoor temperature heats up.
+Check outside conditions (use a temperature gauge or weather station with an indoor display or alert system) to help decide when to switch off and open up windows, doors and louvres as temperatures cool.
+Next morning, don’t forget to maintain the cool by closing up again, before the outdoor temperature heats up.

 Beat the heat

-When high temperatures are forecast you can stop your home heating up by turning on your air conditioner before it gets really hot—the system won’t have to work as hard when the outside air temperature is cooler.
-You can then maintain these cooler indoor temperatures more efficiently by using a timer and by combining the air conditioner’s operation with a fan.
+When high temperatures are forecast stop your home heating up by turning on your air conditioner before it gets really hot—the system won’t have to work as hard when the outside air temperature is cooler.
+Maintain these cooler indoor temperatures more efficiently by using a timer and by combining the air conditioner’s operation with a fan.

 Close the doors